 To date, we only once visited Maine on what amounted to a nearly-5-days itinerary between York and Mount Desert Island and back.
 Covid-19 restrictions eliminated practically every single museum-like destination from our plans.
 The brevity of our tour meant that we spent a fairly short time in each place.
 So these notes, while not bereft of recommendations, are more of an outline than a detailed guide.

 It should be noted that parking close to viewpoints may be challenging at times; spots can always be found somewhere, just not necessarily close by (and I suspect that it is much worse in summer).
 Entrance to the park costs $30 per vehicle, and at certain times advance reservations are required to get to the most popular spots, which include everything that I recounted in the paragraph above, so be sure to check the park website accordingly.
-Entirely accidentally, we planned our visit for September 26th – which is one of the few days a year that the access to the park is entirely free (it’s the National National Parks Day; other free days are major national holidays).
+Entirely accidentally, we planned our visit for September 26th – which is one of the few days a year that access to the park is entirely free (it’s National Parks Day; other free days are major national holidays).

 There are a few other places on MDI that are worth exploring beyond Acadia.
 First and foremost is Bar Harbor ♥♥ – a very picturesque and attractive town, if a tad too touristy.
-There are many eye-catching buildings in the center, a nice Village Green, and a park above the marina.
+There are many eye-catching buildings in the center, a nice village green, and a park above the marina.

-On the opposite side of the island, at its southernmost point, Bass Harbor Head Light ♥♥ somewhat confusingly often features as the headline picture for the Acadia Park.
+On the opposite side of the island, at its southernmost point, Bass Harbor Head Light ♥♥ somewhat confusingly often features as the headline picture for Acadia NP.
 The parking lot here cannot accommodate all comers, so you may have to wait a bit for someone else to depart.
 The lighthouse is not awfully impressive close by, but you should go down to the rocks from the opposite corner of the parking lot for much better iconic perspectives.
 The rocks here are somewhat more dangerous than elsewhere but still climbable.

 Boothbay Harbor ♥♥ is very nice and quaint, headlined by the Harbor Footbridge ♥.
 Maine State Aquarium and Coastal Maine Botanical Gardens are in the vicinity, worth considering in the future.

 The largest town on our route, Portland ♥♥ is reasonably lively with a lot of interesting architectural features throughout its center.
 Commercial Street in the Old Port part and the surrounding sometimes pedestrian-only street cluster is the hub of activity, with many restaurants and shops; wharves offer additional leisure walks.
-Quiet Park Street at the edge of the central area probably took the first prize for the quaint and colorful building structures (including Victoria Mansion and the nearby “painted ladies”).
-Among museums and POIs that warrant consideration for a future visit is the Portland Museum of Art, Wadsworth-Longfellow House, Maine Jewish Museum, Portland Observatory.
+Quiet Park Street ♥ at the edge of the central area probably took the first prize for the quaint and colorful building structures (including Victoria Mansion and the nearby “painted ladies”).
+Among museums and POIs that warrant consideration for a future visit is the Portland Museum of Art, Wadsworth-Longfellow House, Maine Jewish Museum, and Portland Observatory.

-Spring Point Ledge Lighthouse ♥♥♥ is probably the most visually impressive of all lighthouses that we have seen on the trip.
+Spring Point Ledge Lighthouse ♥♥ is probably the most visually impressive of all lighthouses that we have seen on the trip.
 It sits out on the water, connected to the shore by a causeway made out of huge boulders, surrounded by the marina, several islands, and open water.
 An old fort in front of the causeway – called Preble – offers great vantage points.